 hot-wet-footed it down the trail arriving in about 15 minutes at the shelter.
 I had already pulled the film (a new roll with only two exposures gone) from the camera to check the inside for dampness - just the tiniest little bit).
 So I popped open the back and took out the battery and lay the camera down in the sun and then proceeded to get out of socks and shoes and go through the contents of my pack to look for other damage/dampness.
 I was lucky in that the day was sunny with low humidity and that there was a great sunny space in front of the shelter.
 IT took about an hour and a half with repeated repositioning of the camera to get the dry heat into every part but the camera finally came back to life and seems to be working fine - as is the unexpected swimmer.
 The only casualty of the "big splash on the trail" was the little remote for the camera.
 This was not protected by a bag and was thoroughly soaked and as a result is non functional.
 Sort of like my brain was when I decided to bend over that pool with my pack on.

+On to shooting stars.
+AT the end of that day I arrived at West Carry Pond where I had a thouroughly enjoyable intentional swim.
 The Persid Meteors have been going on for a few days and I decided that if I woke sometime after midnight

 I'd walk down to the lake shore which faced North East and sit out to watch a few falling stars.
 I did wake